 Restricting sugar and fasting slows the metabolic rate under the influence of free amino acids liberating in our blood.
 Turns the thyroid hormone off and the body has to go through gluconeogenesis, which is converting muscle into sugar for the body.
 This is a very inflammatory process that the body goes through to produce sugar for the brain.
 Turns off the liver’s ability to detoxify anything!

-Lack of bioavailable (strong) protein and too much chicken, fish, pork
+- 3. Lack of bioavailable (strong) protein and too much chicken, fish, pork.

-It is difficult for our body to absorb proteins from nuts, seeds, legumes, and soy because they contain many anti-nutrients and enzyme inhibitors not allowing our bodies to utilize it like strong proteins (grass-fed red meat, wild-caught shellfish, pasture-raised eggs, bone broth/gelatin, grass-fed dairy).
-Chicken, fatty fish, and pork contain more PUFA then these foods above because they don't have the ability to detoxify it like a ruminant animal does and contain inflammatory amino acids like tryptophan, cystine, and methionine.
+It is difficult for our body to absorb proteins from nuts, seeds, legumes, and soy because they contain many anti-nutrients and enzyme inhibitors not allowing our bodies to utilize it like strong proteins (grass fed red meat, wild caught shellfish, pasture-raised eggs, bone broth/gelatin, grass fed dairy).

 Eating Out too Much & Fortified Foods (Oatmeal, Grains, Bagels, Cereals)

 Contain an abundance of unsaturated fat and iron.
-Excess iron in the tissues is linked to over 100+ autoimmune diseases like cancer, Alzheimer's, diabetes, Lyme Disease, anxiety, depression, IBS, etc. Look into the work of Nancy Andrews, Rebecca King, and Marianne Wessling-Resnic.
-Resources: Video #1, Iron Article
+Excess iron in the tissues is linked to over 100+ autoimmune diseases like cancer, Alzheimers, diabetes, Lyme Disease, anxiety, depression, IBS, etc. Look into the work of Nancy Andrews, Rebecca King, and Marianne Wessling-Resnic.

 Eating within 30 minutes of waking up: Stabilizes your blood sugar, not allowing the stress response to happen through the HPA axis after a night of sleeping with no food.
 Gives your liver fuel to continue detoxifying estrogen and PUFA out of the body, and the other 500+ functions the liver is designed to do.